The sound of silence

 I am that which created the Word

-Mantras are tools of power.
-They are formidable and ancient.
+So mantras are tools of power and they are formidable and ancient.
 The word “mantra” is derived from two Sanskrit words: the first is “manas” or “mind” and the second is “trai” meaning “to free from.”
-Therefore the word mantra in its most literal sense means to free from the mind.
-Mantras are consequently used to free us from the vagaries of the intellect and expand our awareness.
+Therefore the word mantra in its most literal sense means: